Skip to Content

 Objective

-SEACOP V aims to contribute to the fight against maritime illicit trade and associated criminal networks in Latin America, the Caribbean and West Africa, in accordance with human rights.
+SEACOP VI aims to contribute to the fight against illicit maritime trafficking and associated criminal networks in Latin America, the Caribbean and West Africa, in accordance with human rights.

 BUDGET